Sustainable through Sweden: 20 stops in Småland & Öland

 7. Kingdom of Crystal

-Småland is famous for its glass art, which we now bring directly to your home and to your wrist.
-On our journey through Glasriket, the “Kingdom of Crystal”, we met Lioba, a glass artist who works both on commission and from her own creations.
-We had the opportunity to see the art of many guest artists in The Glass Factory and watch Lioba at work.
-We were particularly impressed by the fact that they reuse their surplus glass - this is real, elaborate and sustainable handwork.
+Småland is famous for its glass art, which we now bring directly to your wrist.
+On our journey through Glasriket, the "Kingdom of Crystal," we met Lioba, a glass artist who works both on commission and with her own creations.
+We had the opportunity to experience the art of many guest artists in The Glass Factory and watch Lioba at work.
+We were particularly impressed by the fact that they reuse their excess glass – this is genuine, elaborate, and sustainable craftsmanship.

-Did you know that glass is mainly made of sand?
-For more information, listen to our podcast episode from Ocean Crime: https://ocean-crime.podigee.io/29-sandraub-wenn-der-welt-der-sand-ausgeht
+Did you know that glass is mostly made of sand?
+For more information, listen to our Ocean Crime podcast episode: https://ocean-crime.podigee.io/29-sandraub-wenn-der-welt-der-sand-ausgeht

-In our shop there were two Bracenets inspired by our trip.
-One of them contained a glass bead made from Lioba's production surplus.
-With your purchase you not only support BRACENET and Healthy Seas, but also artists from the Kingdom of Crystal.
-Be sure to stop by again, maybe we'll have them in the shop again.
+In our shop, we had two Bracenets inspired by our trip.
+One of them featured a glass bead made from Lioba's production surplus.
+With your purchase, you not only support BRACENET and Healthy Seas, but also artists from the Kingdom of Crystal.
+Be sure to stop by again; we might have them in the shop again.

 8. Öland

-We expected a lot of great views from Öland, but this unique, partly barren landscape, with high peaks and endemic plants and animals, still surprised us.
-The roads that meander along the coast, the beautiful fine beaches and the scent of lilacs as far as the eye and nose can see.
-You will find the rugged coastline and the excellent food here without having to look far.
+We expected many stunning views from Öland, but this unique, sometimes barren landscape, dotted with high peaks and native plants and animals, still surprised us.
+The same goes for the roads that wind along the coast, the beautiful, fine beaches, and the scent of lilacs that stretches as far as the eye and nose can see.
+You'll find the rugged coastline and the excellent food here without having to search far.

 Öland is very different from the rest of Sweden and is definitely worth a visit.
-Even the north and south of the island are very different.
-Whether on foot, by bike or in a camper, you can have a very varied holiday here.
-We particularly liked the combination of our trip with the mainland and the island.
+Even the north and south of the island are distinctly different.
+Whether on foot, by bike, or with a camper, you can enjoy a very varied vacation here.
+We particularly enjoyed the combination of our trip to the mainland and the island.

-Throughout our entire journey, we were accompanied by entrepreneurs who had managed their accommodations, farms and restaurants with a lot of dedication and love over the last few years.
-They put their heart and soul into every nook and cranny and were able to tell us a story about every single corner.
+Throughout our journey, we were accompanied by entrepreneurs who had managed their accommodations, farms, and restaurants with dedication and love over the past few years.
+They put their heart and soul into every nook and cranny and had a story to tell us about every corner.

 This warmth will stay with us for a long time.
 What we appreciate about the Swedes is their reserve.
-However, if you ask questions and show interest, they will tell you their stories with shining eyes.
-It is no surprise that the royal family has a residence here and can maintain their anonymity despite the diverse culture.
+However, if you ask questions and show interest, they will share their stories with shining eyes.
+It's no surprise that the royal family has a residence here and can maintain their anonymity despite the diverse culture.

 Arontorps Kroppkakor, Torslunda 102, 386 96 Färjestaden.

 Delicacies that locals queue for an hour at Arontorps Kroppkakor?
-Definitely worth a try.
-If you're going to Öland, stop by and grab a portion to take home or try it on the spot.
-Here you'll find local dishes, either buffet style or to take away.
+This is definitely worth a try.
+If you're traveling to Öland, be sure to stop by and grab a portion to go or try it on-site.
+Here you'll find regional dishes, either buffet-style or to-go.

-The Kroppkator consists of a potato dough filled with pork and onions, served with cream, butter and lingonberries.
-A tasty dish that surprised our palate.
-Particularly noteworthy is the strong emphasis on regional ingredients in Sweden, which keeps the carbon footprint of all meals low.
-Regional here means that the flour comes from the village mill, the milk from the neighboring farm and the cheese from a nearby dairy.
+Kroppkator consist of potato dough filled with pork and onions, served with cream, butter, and lingonberries.
+A flavorfully interesting dish that surprised our palates.
+Of particular note is the strong emphasis on regional ingredients in Sweden, which minimizes the carbon footprint of all meals.
+"Regional" here means that the flour comes from the village mill, the milk from a neighboring farm, and the cheese from a nearby dairy.

-10. Hiking in the World Heritage Site: Agricultural Landscape in the South of Öland
+10. Hiking in the World Heritage Site: Agricultural Landscape in Southern Öland

-Hiking through the south of Öland really amazed us.
-There are species of orchids that can only be found here and many herbs that now characterize the island's cuisine and taste.
-I recommend that you discover the island's treasures with a guide and learn something along the way.
+Hiking through southern Öland truly amazed us.
+There are orchid species found only here, and many herbs that now characterize the island's cuisine and flavors.
+I recommend exploring the island's treasures with a guide and learning something along the way.
 Over 140 km of hiking trails lead through this extraordinary southern Swedish landscape.

-Although the landscape appears flat at first glance, you will continually discover new ground structures and numerous monuments that tell of another time.
-Our tour lasted about an hour and we enjoyed every second of it.
+Although the landscape appears flat at first glance, you'll continually discover new soil structures and numerous monuments that speak of another era.
+Our tour lasted about an hour, and we enjoyed every second.

 11. Eksgården Krog & Rum – Hotel and Restaurant